Refined nuclear magnetic dipole moment of rhenium: $^{185}$Re and $^{187}$Re: Results and discussion

-The most challenging part of the problem is the calculation of the paramagnetic contribution which is strongly affected by both correlation and relativistic effects.
+The most challenging part of the problem is the calculation of the paramagnetic contribution to the shielding constant which is strongly affected by both correlation and relativistic effects.
 The authors of Ref.~\cite{Antusek:20} have used the \textit{nonrelativistic} coupled cluster theory combined with the relativistic correction calculated within the DFT approach to calculate the shielding constant for ReO$_4^-$.
-As it has been analysed in Ref.~\cite{Antusek:20} the dominant source of the uncertainty of such an approach is the systematic error of correlation and relativistic effects non-additivity.
-In the present paper, we have used the four-component \textit{relativistic} coupled cluster theory as the main approach to calculate the paramagnetic contribution to the shielding constant to exclude the systematic error.
-For this we have directly calculated the mixed derivative (\ref{SHIELDINGDer}) within the standard numerical finite-difference technique.
+As it has been analysed in Ref.~\cite{Antusek:20} the dominant source of the uncertainty of such an approach is ``the systematic error of correlation and relativistic effects nonadditivity''.
+To avoid such an error, we avoided the use of non-relativistic theory at all and used the four-component \textit{relativistic} coupled clusters theory as the main approach for calculating the paramagnetic contribution to the shielding constant.
+We have directly calculated the mixed derivative (\ref{SHIELDINGDer}) within the standard numerical finite-difference technique.
 For this we needed the (numerical) dependence of the energy $E$ on the magnetic moment and external magnetic field values.
-To calculate this dependence we have added perturbations (\ref{HB}) and (\ref{HHFS}) with required (small) values of the nuclear magnetic moment and the external uniform magnetic field amplitude to the molecular Hamiltonian and solved coupled cluster equations with these perturbed Hamiltonian to obtain perturbed values of the energy $E$.
-The use of the relativistic coupled cluster theory allowed us to avoid the mentioned source of uncertainty associated with non-relativistic theory.
-This correlation calculation has been performed within the TZTZ basis set using the relativistic coupled cluster with single, double and perturbative triple cluster amplitudes method, CCSD(T)\cite{Visscher:96a}.
+To calculate this dependence we have added perturbations (\ref{HB}) and (\ref{HHFS}) with required (small) values of the nuclear magnetic moment and the external uniform magnetic field amplitude to the molecular relativistic Hamiltonian and solved coupled cluster equations with these perturbed Hamiltonian to obtain perturbed values of the energy $E$.
+This electronic correlation calculation has been performed within the TZTZ basis set using the relativistic coupled cluster with single, double and perturbative triple cluster amplitudes method, CCSD(T)\cite{Visscher:96a}.
 All 108 electrons of ReO$_4^-$ were included in the correlation calculation and no virtual energy cutoff has been applied.
-In Table~\ref{ShieldCalc} we separate the CCSD(T) value into the CCSD value (line ``TZTZ/108e-CCSD'') and a contribution of triple cluster amplitudes (line ``TZTZ/108e-CCSD(T) - 108e-CCSD'').
+In Table~\ref{ShieldCalc} we separate the CCSD(T) value into the CCSD value (line ``TZTZ/108e-CCSD'') and a contribution of perturbative triple cluster amplitudes (line ``TZTZ/108e-CCSD(T) - 108e-CCSD'').
+Thus the ``TZTZ/108e-CCSD(T) - 108e-CCSD'' line gives the difference of the shielding constants calculated within the CCSD(T) and CCSD methods (in both cases all electrons were correlated and the TZTZ basis set has been used).